-Copaiba essential oil (Copaifera officinalis or Copaifera reticulta) wasn't commonly available in the U.S. until recently.
-The oil is also commonly called copaiba balsam.
+Copaiba essential oil (Copaifera officinalis or Copaifera reticulta) is also called copaiba balsam.

 This essential oil contains large amounts of beta-caryophyllene.
 That compound interacts with cannabinoid receptors in your skin and causes skin cells to produce beta-endorphin, one of the happiness hormones, according to aromatherapy expert Robert Tisserand.
 He also notes beta-caryophyllene can help reduce inflammation, and copaiba is one of the safest oils to use on the skin.
 The oil can help soothe and relieve skin irritation, including chronic skin disease.

 Production: Dry distillation of the natural oleoresin collected from the tree.
 The tree grows wild in tropical areas.

 Perfume/Aromatic note: Base.
 The oil is often used as a fixative in perfumes and soapmaking.

 Is copaiba safe to use during pregnancy?
 Generally considered safe.
 Consult a professional.

 Is copaiba essential oil safe for children?
 Yes.